 - 1. Promote increasing the number of housing units using a variety of housing styles and prices, including smaller homes to accommodate smaller household sizes. - 2.
-Promote mixed-income housing developments and a broad range of housing choice throughout the region, including affordable assisted living and long-term care. - 3.
+Promote mixed-income housing developments and a broad range of housing choice throughout the Region, including affordable assisted living and long-term care. - 3.
 Locate new affordable housing near jobs, transportation, services, and healthcare facilities. - 4.
-Identify high priority sites located close to existing town and job centers and promote the development of workforce and affordable housing in these locations. - 5.
+Identify high priority sites located close to existing job and town centers and promote the development of workforce and affordable housing in these locations. - 5.
 Encourage the public, private, and non-profit sectors to work together to increase the number of affordable homes near job centers, recreation opportunities, and community facilities. - 6.
 Consider changing ordinances that make it more costly to develop multifamily housing. - 7.
-Increase the number of multifamily housing units in the region. - 8.
+Increase the number of multifamily housing units in the Region. - 8.
 Provide incentives to homebuilders and developers for developing affordable market rate housing. - 9.
 Invest in housing preservation, rehabilitation, and energy efficiency. - 10.
 Support aging-in-place and ADA-accessible design, education, and advocacy for both new construction and existing building renovations. - 11.
-Provide reliable broadband infrastructure. - 12.
-Support public-private efforts, including but not limited to a regional housing fund and/or regional housing studies, to address the gap between construction costs and regional incomes - 13.
-Monitor housing programs and assist communities with maintaining updated comprehensive plans and housing studies to meet the requirements of programs and developers.
+Support public-private efforts, including but not limited to a Regional housing fund and/or Regional housing studies, to address the gap between construction costs and Regional incomes - 12.
+Monitor housing programs and assist communities with maintaining updated comprehensive plans and housing studies to meet the requirements of programs and developers. - 13.
+Consider loan funds, assistance programs, and other tools and strategies available at the local or Regional level and encourage partnerships between local, Regional, and State housing organizations. - 14.
+Update municipal and county comprehensive plan housing chapters and zoning ordinances to maintain eligibility for programs available from WHEDA and other organizations.